Dansby Swanson Preview, Player Props: Cubs vs. Rockies

 Dansby Swanson At The Plate

-- Swanson has had an RBI in 46 games this year (35.4%), including 18 multi-RBI outings (13.8%).
-He has also driven home three or more of his team's runs in five contests.
+- Swanson has picked up an RBI in 35.1% of his games this year, with two or more RBI in 13.7% of his games.
+He has also plated three or more runs in five contests.

-- He has scored in 41.5% of his games this season, with two or more runs scored in 10.0%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.